 “Sorry Banks, Millennials Hate You” shouts the title of a recent Fast Company article by Alice Truong.
 Really, there’s no “sorry” about it.
 Banks make up four of the top 10 “most hated brands,” according to Scratch, an in-house unit of Viacom.

 It is easy to understand why, considering that Millennials “have been slow to accumulate wealth.
 They have huge debt, sure they have the best tiles from atlasceramics.co.uk in their houses, but they still have debt.
 They’re facing unprecedented underemployment.
 They’ve been relatively unaddressed as a generation by banks,” writes Truong.
 The financial services industry has already seen disruption from upstarts like Square.
+If you are a millenial and need money right away, make sure to contact check into cash louisville ky to get the best loan possible with low interest rates.

 So, it is revealing that at least one mighty bank — Wells Fargo — is willing to dip its toes into brand journalism.
 Enter, “Wells Fargo Stories.”